bepisgang/zagnok-blog/_posts/2020-01-15-The-Heavy-Door-Creaks-as-You-Push-It-Open.md

+---
+layout: post
+title: The Heavy Door Creaks as You Push It Open…
+---

 # Hi There!

 Here's an inaugural post for a blog to chronicle the development of the Zagnok project.
 It's mostly to help me remember and document stuff, but you're welcome to follow along if you like!